Airbnb sees strong first-quarter revenue on travel demand, longer stays

 Feb 15 (Reuters) - Airbnb Inc ABNB.O on Tuesday forecast better-than-expected first-quarter revenue after the short-term home rental company reported strong quarterly results on rising domestic travel and longer stays by guests at higher prices.

-While Airbnb was initially hit by the pandemic, its business rebounded quickly as people took trips closer to home where they stayed for longer to work remotely.
+While the San Francisco-based company was initially hit by the pandemic, its business rebounded quickly as people took trips closer to home where they stayed for longer to work remotely.
 The trend has since continued with "non-urban gross nights" booked up about 45% in the fourth quarter versus 2019.

 "Nearly half of our nights booked in Q4 were for stays of a week or longer.
-One in five nights booked were for stays of a month or longer," the company said.
+One in five nights booked were for stays of a month or longer," Airbnb said.

 Strong demand also helped push up prices charged by hosts, with average daily rates during the fourth quarter up 20% at $154.
 The company expects the higher rates to bolster first-quarter results.